 You might think that when you start to cut costs in your monthly expenses, the last thing you would look at is something as essential as food.
 However, the truth is that food is something most of us waste a lot of cash on every month.
 If you buy branded products, or you find yourself frequently throwing items away that you never have chance to use, then you can start cutting back your food budget right there.

-Another option to consider is buying the things that you use most in bulk.
+Another option to consider is buying the things that you use most in bulk from places like Costco or Makro.
 You’d be surprised how much pasta you can get for less than five pounds if you can find enough space for a big bag in your store cupboard.
 You can even start growing some of your own fruits and vegetables yourself if you’re willing to do a little garden work.

 Sometimes, if you’re struggling to find the cash for something like a family holiday, the best thing you can do is look for additional sources of income.
 The good news is that there are plenty of ways to make a little extra money on the side these days – particularly if you have an internet connection.
 You can find freelancing and part-time jobs on the web in no time.
 Alternatively, you could think about using your car to pick up some extra cash by working for a company like Uber in your spare time.